 - ii.
 The total combined floor area of attached unit homes, including all units in the structure, shall not exceed two thousand square feet. - iii.
-The total floor area of a carriage unit home shall not exceed eight hundred square feet, with a building footprint not exceeding one thousand square feet. - b.
+The total floor area of a carriage unit home shall not exceed eight hundred square feet. - b.
 The maximum first floor or main floor area for an individual principal structure shall be as follows: - i.
 For at least fifty percent of the units, the floor area may not exceed six hundred fifty square feet; and - ii.
 For no more than fifty percent of the units, the floor area may be up to one thousand square feet.